chihongtao91/loan_prediction/README.md

 1).
 Will the borrower default on their payment ?
 2) How long will the borrower pay back the loan ?

-3) What type of loan yield the highest return of investment (which depends on the repayment period & interest rate)?
+3) What type of loan yield the highest return of investment ?